Erik Carlsson: Rally career

 Carlsson started the 1959 Rally of Portugal leading the European championship.
 His closest competitor was Paul Coltelloni, a works Citroën team driver, but to prevent Carlsson from winning, Citroën had bought Coltelloni an Alfa Romeo.
 As the event passed through Spain, the blue Saab Carlsson was sharing with British Rally Champion John Sprinzel began suffering from a grabbing front brake.
 Cresting the brow of a hill in the gathering dusk at over 70 mi/h, the crew spotted a closed railway level crossing only yards in front of them.
 Heavy braking caused the car to spin and roll over into the barrier, where they narrowly avoided being hit by the passing train.
 Despite this incident, and the subsequent electrical problems it caused, they finished third and it was enough to finish fourth for Carlsson to win the championship.
 However, shortly before the prize ceremony, they were told they would be given a 25-point penalty for their car having white competition numbers on a black background, instead of the other way around.
 Still, 25 penalty points only pushed them down to 4th place, so the European championship would be safe.
 It was only at the prize ceremony itself that they discovered that they had been given an additional 25-point penalty, putting them in eighth position.
 When they asked why, they were told they had been given 25 penalty points per door.

 In the 1966 Coupe des Alpes Carlsson drove an almost-competitive car, a Saab Sonett II.
 The two-stroke engine had been bored to 940 cc compared to the 841 of the standard model and it gave at most 93 bhp.
 The final drive was geared down so the top speed was only 140 km/h, but 100 km/h could be reached from standstill in eight seconds.
 The car was capable of holding station with the Porsche 904.
 But they ran into problems with the spark plugs.
 Frequent spark plug changes were not unusual for tuned two-stroke engines, but it used up spark plugs at an unusual rate and soon they had run out of spare spark plugs and had to give up.
 Sabotage was suspected and the gasoline was sent to Saab for analysis, where they found that it had been contaminated with a foreign substance.

 In the 1961 German Rally the DKW team started a rumour that he was using an illicit four-speed gearbox in his Saab 96 (the standard car only had three gears).
 They disassembled the gearbox, but found no fourth gear.
 It turned out that Carlsson had fooled them by dipping the clutch in third gear to make it sound like a four speed.
 In 2010, Carlsson was among the first four inductees into the Rally Hall of Fame, along with Rauno Aaltonen, Paddy Hopkirk and Timo Mäkinen.

-Carlsson died on 27 May 2015 after battling a short illness.
+Carlsson died on 27 May 2015 after a short illness.